 Before Your First Ride

 The bike.
-The bicycle you select — whether, you rent, borrow or buy—has do two things:
+The bicycle you select — whether you rent, borrow, or buy—has done two things:

 1.)
 It must match your skill level.

 2.)
 It has to fit correctly.

 Aaron ‘Moose’ Reichert has made a career out of helping people get into mountain biking.
 When a beginner mountain bike rider comes to him to get set up with a bike, they’re often drawn to the ultra, high-end mountain bikes they see in the glossy magazines.

 Buying the most expensive bike before you’ve ever tried mountain biking isn’t going to make the sport easier to master.
 On the contrary, it will probably make it more complicated.
 The more bells and whistles and “higher end” your bicycle it is, the harder it’s going to be to learn the fundamental skills of mountain bike riding.

 Trying to figure out how to set the rebound on your rear shock and adjust your disc brakes will take away the focus you need for learning how to stay upright when your bicycle is heading down a bumpy trail.